Family Controls and privacy.

 We know it’s important to treat data you tell us is from children under 16 and data from our products and services designed for children carefully.
 We want you to be in control of how your family uses their devices, so we offer you features and apps that help you manage their online activities.

 We don’t knowingly collect data from or about children under 16 without the permission of their parent or guardian.
+When we do collect that data, we might do it directly, like when you sign up for a service.
+We might also collect it automatically if your child uses the products or services we offer.
 The main reason we collect children’s data is to provide the product or service.
 We may also do other things with children’s data, like comply with and enforce legal and regulatory obligations and respond to government requests.

-Our different products and services, like Kid’s Line, FamilyMode, and SyncUP KIDS Watch, collect different types of data.
-For example, with a Kid’s Line, we collect geolocation data that tells us the location of your child’s mobile device.
+Our different products and services, like Kids’ Line, FamilyMode, Safe & Found, and SyncUP KIDS Watch, collect different types of data.
+For example, with a Kids’ Line, we collect geolocation data that tells us the location of your child’s mobile device so we can deliver wireless service.
 We also collect unique identifiers so we can tell which mobile device on our network is your child’s.
-These are just examples of the data we collect from a Kid’s Line.
+These are just examples of the data we collect from a Kids’ Line.

 For a more comprehensive look at what data each of our products and services collects and how we use it, visit the Children’s Privacy Notice.

 We don’t knowingly sell the personal data of children under 16.
 We also don’t knowingly share the personal data of children under 16 for advertising purposes.

 Sometimes we hire others to help us provide a better product or service, and these service providers may need access to children’s data.
 They are required to keep the children’s data we provide them confidential and to use it only to provide the services we requested.